xan1242/ehppack/README.md

 - Run `install.bat` as Administrator once (or run `install.ps1` directly with the `Bypass` ExecutionPolicy)

+In case you have UAC virtualization enabled, you may run into issues.
+Please run `install-noreg.bat` in that case instead and import the `ehppack_context.reg` key manually.

 You may need to log out and back in for it to work properly.

 The context menu will appear for all `.ehp` files (for unpacking) and all directories (for packing).